philrz/super/docs/commands/super.md

-or within a single string field, the relational model requires that two different subqueries run for the two cases and the result unioned together; then, this intermediary table can be counted using the unnested assignee as the group-by key.
+or within a single string field, the relational model requires that two different subqueries run for the two cases and the result unioned together; then, this intermediary table can be counted using the unnested assignee as the grouping key.
 This query is:
 ```sql
 WITH assignees AS (